Trailers seem to be the forgotten hero of the jet ski world. Without them, we would not be able to get our toys to the locations we need.

 11. Jet Ski Stand

-Not so much a trailer accessory, but something similar to a trailer that takes up less space.
+Not so much an accessory, but something similar that takes up less space.

 You can transfer your jet ski to a stand that takes up less space and is easier to move around.
 It also makes it easier to clean and work on your jet ski when it’s on a cart stand.

-To learn more about jet ski stands, check out my post here.
+To learn more about stands, check out my post here.

-You need to routinely grease and lube your trailer bearings, as shown in the video below.
+You need to routinely grease and lube your bearings, as shown in the video below.

-Make sure to use marine rated grease* for your trailer bearings as they will be exposed to water.
+Make sure to use marine rated grease (Amazon Link Ad) for your bearings as they will be exposed to water.

 Not only that, but you need to lubricate all moving metal parts, like the winch.